Brian Copeland: A Genuine Black Genius

 Reacting to Charlottesville, Copeland is bringing the play back to The Marsh.
 What a treat to encounter his elegant mom, his outspoken grandma, and his little sister.
 Like no one else, Brian Copeland conveys the pain, isolation, and rejection that he experienced as a Black child.
 Whether you’ve seen the show before or not, spending quality time with Brian Copeland feels like a warm and witty family reunion.

-“Not A Genuine Black Man,” written and performed by Brian Copeland, directed by David Ford at The Marsh, San Francisco, through Saturday, September 30, 2017.
+“Not A Genuine Black Man” —written & performed by Brian Copeland, directed by David Ford, at The Marsh, San Francisco, May 2 – 30, 2019.
 Info: themarsh.org

 Cast: Brian Copeland